charles-codes/giftastic/README.md

 DESCRIPTION:

-Giftastic is a gif-finding web application that utilizes Giphy's public API to help you find cool gifs.
+Giftastic is a web application that utilizes Giphy's public API to help you find and display cool gifs.

 =================================================